lemlac/pylem/docs/reference.md

 *Version 0.1 (Draft)*

 __The Pylem programming language__ is a dialect of Python but less abstract and more low-level like C. There's a gap in the coding landscape.
 Projects like [*Mojo*](https://mojolang.org/), [*Cython*](https://cython.org/), and Rust's [*PyO3*](https://pyo3.rs/v0.28.3/) prove there is a massive demand for solving the *two-language problem.* Python is a widely used programming language, but its slow and not meant for performance-critical tasks.
 That's why many libraries use FFI with compiled code — often written in C — to overcome this limitation.
 But then you need to write a library in 2 or more languages.
 Pylem aims to fix that.
 Python developers won't have to abandon a familiar syntax to write performance-critical code.

-Pylem will be able to be interpreted and compiled, all within the same language.
+Pylem is not simply a statically typed version Python.
+Its goal is to retain much of the familiar syntax of Python but be able to be compiled to machine code.
+Rather than a JavaScript/TypeScript comparison, Pylem aims to be more like the [AssemblyScript](https://www.assemblyscript.org/) of Python.
+This may make it less approachable to novice programmers than Python on its own, but the hope is that it will be familiar enough to experienced Python developers to pick up quickly when they need the performance benefits of compiled code.

 Most things in Pylem will work just like in Python.